Greece Moments Greece Moments

 Vathy Astypalea Griechenland Geheimtipp Inseln

 Long-time lovers of Greece will not be disappointed.
-Maria, the landlady, serves delicious homemade, but also fresh fish, if something has been caught.
-In addition, the over 70-year-old takes care of her elderly mother.
+Maria, the landlady, serves delicious homemade food as well as fresh fish, if something has been caught.
+On top of that, the over-70-year-old also looks after her elderly mother.
 When the food is ready, you are called to the kitchen to pick it up.
 Where else can you find something like this in Greece today?

 Vathy Galini Taverne Astypalea